Threats and Plot Holes: The Radio Team that Interviewed A Murderer

 Link to Episode 38, "The Tape:"

 I said, let me ask you one question.
 I said, Do you believe that Boyle knows when somebody's dead?
 Fingers?
 Yeah, I believe that.
 So why is there a bag over your head?
 And he said to me, I've always wondered about that.
 I've always wondered about that because Jack doesn't when you're dead, you don't have to put it back over anybody's head.
 He knows you're dead.

 Intro Stinger 00:29

-That's the morning continued today in the most notorious criminal trial in Richland County history.
-Dr. John Boyle is accused of killing his wife marine and burying her body in the basement of his new home in Erie, Pennsylvania, the 12 year old son finally took the stand.
-And I heard a screen I heard, but it's about this loud where the jury find the defendant guilty.
+Testimony continued today in the most notorious criminal trial in Richland County history.
+Dr. John Boyle is accused of killing his wife, Noreen, and burying her body in the basement of his new home in Erie, Pennsylvania.
+The 12-year-old son finally took the stand.
+I heard a scream, I heard a thud.
+It was about this loud.
+We the jury find the defendant guilty.

 Collier Landry 00:49

 When I was twelve years old, my testimony sent my father to prison for murdering my mother.
 This podcast serves as a type of therapy and reconciliation for myself, and it is my hope that it helps anyone who has experienced deception, betrayal, and dark trauma.
 I’m Collier Landry, and this is Moving Past Murder.